-The Biosecurity Act 2015 (Biosecurity Act) introduced on 16 June 2016 provides the Department of Agriculture and Water Resources with a wide range of modern regulatory tools to manage compliance.
+The Biosecurity Act 2015 (Biosecurity Act) came into effect on 16 June 2016 and provides the Department of Agriculture and Water Resources with a wide range of modern regulatory tools to manage compliance.
 These are designed to encourage compliance with biosecurity requirements.

 The new tools include: